The Mississippi is the river that made America. It was a corridor of culture, civilization and commerce for more than a thousand years.

 The Mississippi looms large in the American imagination and even larger in the factual history of our nation.
 The longest stretch of the river borders the state of Illinois and it is impossible to understand the development of Illinois without reference to the river.
-Just as “all roads lead to Rome”, so too did the Mississippi River directly and by extension inland play a preeminent role in Illinois, in the river towns along its course and in inland communities.
+The Mississippi River played a preeminent role in Illinois, in the river towns along its course and in inland communities.

 This project is led by CHAMP/Collaborative for Cultural Heritage Management and Policy at UIUC in partnership with the Public History Program at UIS and in collaboration with the local communities.
 The pages on this website present the many components of this project as it evolves.

 Land Acknowledgment Statement.
 This project takes place in downstate Illinois and therefore on land that was once occupied by Native Peoples who were forcibly removed from their homelands.
 We recall and honor the Peoria, Kaskaskia, Peankashaw, Wea, Miami, Mascoutin, Odawa, Sauk, Mesquaki, Kickapoo, Potawatomi, Ojibwe, and Chickasaw Nations.

 USING THIS WEBSITE: Please note that various web pages cross-list with others, as is the intent of the project’s concept of layering.